Intermesh/groupoffice-docs/install/extras/fail2ban.rst

 .. note:: These filters work from version 6.8.40 and up

-.. note:: If you use the Group-Office mailserver then also enable the sasl, dovecot and postfix filters.
+.. note:: If you use the Group-Office mailserver then also enable the postfix-sasl, postfix, dovecot, sieve filters.